Throughout every step of the design process, the Interior Designer must have the users’ best interests in mind, including their safety.

 A daunting task, you say?
 Not when building and fire codes guide the way!

 Maintaining life safety codes is one of the reasons behind the importance of Interior Design legislation.
-About half the states in the US, Puerto Rico, and the Canadian Provinces have some form of Interior Design legislation.
+About half the states in the US, Puerto Rico, and the Canadian Provinces have Interior Design legislation.

-The NCIDQ Exam places an emphasis on codes in all three exams.
-One of the basic rules of thumb I used when deciding between two equally good choices on the IDFX was “which is better for life safety?”
+The NCIDQ Exam places emphasis on codes in all three exams.
+One of the basic rules of thumb I used when deciding between two equally good choices on the IDFX was, “Which is better for life safety?”

-The same for the Practicum; while only one problem is Life Safety, the NCIDQ codes applies to all problems to pass the exam.
+The same for the Practicum, the NCIDQ codes apply to all problems to pass the exam.
 Interior designers must know the most current code requirements, especially in the jurisdictions where they are working.
 Remember that codes are not permanent; they are revised over time, or new codes are added.

 Earlier, we identified one change to a fire code, CAL TB117, and the new version of CAL TB117 went into effect in January 2014.

-Under the original 1975 law, foam used in furniture cushions should withstand a 12-second exposure to a small, open flame.
+Under the original 1975 law, the foam used in furniture cushions should withstand a 12-second exposure to a small, open flame.
 This rule led to the use of flame retardants, chemical additives to slow the spread of flame.
-In recent years, these chemicals have serious health effects.
+But in later years, these chemicals were been found to have serious health effects.

-The revised law CAL TB117-2013 (adopted in January 2014) now requires a smolder test for fabric.
+The revised law CAL TB117-2013 (adopted in January 2014) requires a smolder fabric test.
 Furniture manufacturers can meet this need without the use of flame retardants.
-The revision changes the testing requirements, but it does not explicitly call for the elimination of flame retardant chemicals.
+The revision changes the testing requirements, but it does not explicitly call for eliminating flame retardant chemicals.

 Manufacturers had 1 year to comply with the new regulation, and in January 2015, practicing interior designers started seeing the CAL TB117-2013 on furniture labels.

-Aside from the obvious answer of protecting the public, designing responsibly and to meet code is critical to avoiding potential lawsuits.
+Aside from the obvious answer of protecting the public, designing responsibly and meeting code is critical to avoiding potential lawsuits.
 If a design puts the public in danger, the designer could be sued.

 In 2013, architect Gerhard Becker was charged with manslaughter after a firefighter died trying to save his Los Angeles home.
-The police investigation found the home’s fireplace to be the source of the fire, accusing Becker of cutting corners in its construction to save time and money.
+The police investigation found the home’s fireplace to be the fire source, accusing Becker of cutting corners in its construction to save time and money.
 Gerhard had specified an exterior fireplace for interior use.

 Becker pled no contest to the charges.
 He was sentenced to a year in jail.

-While charges brought against a designer or architect are more rare than they were before – back when building codes were not as stringent, lawsuits are only becoming more common.
+While charges brought against a designer or architect are rarer than before – back when building codes were not as stringent, lawsuits are only becoming more common.

-In 2011 in Business Insurance Now, the developers of the Trump SoHo, a luxury Manhattan hotel, filed a lawsuit against the building’s interior design firm.
-The developers’ claim was that the design firm did not meet building codes, including too-small bathtubs and closets and insufficient lighting in the passenger elevators.
+In 2011, the Trump SoHo developers, a luxury Manhattan hotel, filed a lawsuit against the building’s interior design firm.
+The developers claimed that the design firm did not meet building codes, including too-small bathtubs and closets and insufficient lighting in the passenger elevators.